 PokerStars offers myriad bonus opportunities.
 Whether you are new to PokerStars or a seasoned player, there’s always something available.
 We’re going to look in more detail at what is available to you if you’re new to the site.

-If you want to take advantage of the $30 in free play, use this link to join PokerStars and enter the promo code FREE30.
+If you want to take advantage of the $30 in free play, use this link to join PokerStars and enter marketing code FREE30.